Adelaide Airport: Terminals

+The current airport terminal redevelopment was opened on 8 October 2005, inaugurated by Prime Minister John Howard and South Australian Premier Mike Rann.

 After the terminal had opened, Adelaide Airport Limited soon announced that only international flights would use the new facility immediately due to problems with the fuel pumps and underground pipes.
 These problems related initially to the anti-rusting agent applied to the insides of the fuel pumps, then to construction debris in the pipes.
 Although international and regional (from December 2005) aircraft were refuelled via tankers, a lack of space and safety concerns prevented this action for domestic jet aircraft, which instead continued operations at the old terminal.
 The refuelling system was cleared of all debris and the new terminal was eventually able to be used for domestic flights from 17 February 2006.